pantrypoints/sp/content/en/research/countries/china/xi/chapter-10d.md

 6. Promote the creative transformation and innovative development of China's excellent traditional culture

 The excellent traditional Chinese culture is the root and soul of the Chinese nation and the fertile cultural soil for socialism with Chinese characteristics.
-The Communist Party of China is the faithful inheritor and propagator of China's excellent traditional culture, and it is the cultural mission of the new era to promote the creative transformation and innovative development of China's excellent traditional culture.
+The CCP is the faithful inheritor and propagator of China's excellent traditional culture, and it is the cultural mission of the new era to promote the creative transformation and innovative development of China's excellent traditional culture.
 Comrade Xi Jinping stressed that it is necessary to treat traditional culture with